AdaptedMindDev/CodingChallengeNickCage/README.md

 The geniuses at AdaptedMind have come up with a certain game that will become the next billion-dollar business!
 It is called Caging Nicolas Cage.
 It is still in the early stages of development, and you have been tasked with adding some functionality and improvements to the game.

-The project has been started, but the current codebase is very buggy and doesn't have all the requirements implemented.
+The project has been started, but the current codebase is very buggy, unorganized, and doesn't have all the requirements implemented.
 We need your help to make this fantastic game even better!

 There are two screens you can navigate between: **Choose** and **Play**.